mukisoomar/cdf-workshop/README.md

  - **Step 5: Test the Flow**
 We will now test the flow.
 Perform the following steps to start the controller services.

-   - In the **Operate** window at the right side of the canvas, click on the **Gear** icon.
+   - Click on the canvas within the process group where you are building the NiFi flow to get the context to the process group.
+In the **Operate** window at the right side of the canvas, click on the **Gear** icon.
 This will take you to the controller services window.
    ![ControllerService-1](images/ControllerServices-1.png.png)

    - Start the HortonworksSchemaRegistry, CSVReader and JsonRecordSetWriter services by clicking on the **bolt** icon on the right side (need to start HortonworksSchemaRegistry service first).